<div id="myExtraContent1"> </div>

 For Solicitors

-In 1978, I published a pamphlet "The Framework of Rent Review Clauses" which was given free publicity in the leading law and property journals.
-To make the information more accessible for landlords and tenants, in 1983, I published a 28-page booklet ' How to do a Rent Review' - which priced at £5 was an instant hit; and in a letter to me was described by Professor John Ratcliffe, then Dean of the Faculty of the Built Environment at the Polytechnic of the South Bank, London as an "excellent digest of a particular complex area of professional practice and study".
-In 1988 I published a booklet "The Psychology of Rent Review Negotiation” and after that numerous pamphlets and newsletters; and over the years, my contributions to the world of rent review are such that many of my original ideas nowadays pervade popular thinking.
+In 1978, I published a pamphlet "The Framework of Rent Review Clauses" which was given publicity in leading law and property journals.
+In 1983, I published a 28-page booklet ' How to do a Rent Review’; priced at £5 it was an instant hit at more than 2000 sales; and in a letter to me was described by Professor John Ratcliffe, then Dean of the Faculty of the Built Environment at the Polytechnic of the South Bank, London (now the University of the South Bank, London) as an "excellent digest of a particular complex area of professional practice and study".
+In 1984, I published a booklet, reprinted 1988, entitled “Investment in Secondary Shops” and in 1988 “How to Read an Auction Catalogue”: more than 1500 booklets were sold and many landlords have used my services regularly ever since.
+In 1988 I published a booklet "The Psychology of Rent Review Negotiation" and after that numerous pamphlets and newsletters; and over the years, my contribution to the world of rent review is such that many of my original ideas nowadays pervade popular thinking.

 There is no standard form of business tenancy in common use.
-Although the Law Society short form of lease is popular, particularly amongst smaller landlords, and most firms of solicitors have their standard documents, the wording and phrasing is frequently applied by others, whose interpretation may differ from what was intended by the draftsman.
+Although the Law Society short form of lease is popular, particularly amongst smaller landlords, and many firms of solicitors have their own standard documents, the wording and phrasing is frequently applied by others, whose interpretation may differ from what was intended by the draftsman.
 Furthermore, since the reversion may have been sold since the tenancy was granted, also the tenant may have assigned, also associated deeds, licences and side-letters might have been entered into, ascertaining the intention of the original parties may be impossible.
 Adding to the differences is the fact that the market is continually changing, so it is not uncommon for a different interpretation to vary depending upon the date.

-In practice, there are two aspects of a business tenancy: the terms and conditions for routine management matters arising between landlord and tenant, and the terms and conditions for the occasional variations between landlord and tenant.
+In practice, there are two aspects to consider with a business tenancy: the terms and conditions for routine management matters arising between landlord and tenant, and the terms and conditions for the occasional variations between landlord and tenant.
 In that context, by ‘variation’ I do not mean variation to any of the actual terms and conditions, but variation in the amounts payable per the tenancy.
 Amounts payable include rent, insurance premium, service charge, contribution to repairing and decorating obligations, and rent review.

 Variations in the amount payable comprise factual and opinion.
 Factual is simply ascertaining whether the amount demanded is correct.
 For example, share of the building insurance premium, service charge, structural repair and decoration.